-Federer keen to play till he's 40
+Federer keen to play until he's 40

 Buoyed by his record-setting eighth Wimbledon title, Roger Federer warned rivals yesterday that he could play until he's 40, spearheading a late-life era of supremacy alongside Rafael Nadal.